mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/custom-applications/deploy-custom-app/index.md

 ---
 layout: layout.pug
-navigationTitle: Deploy a Custom Application from the Project Catalog
+navigationTitle: Deploy a Custom Application from the Workspace Catalog
-title: Deploy a Custom Application from the Project Catalog
+title: Deploy a Custom Application from the Workspace Catalog
 menuWeight: 50
 beta: true
-excerpt: Deploy a Custom Application from the Project Catalog
+excerpt: Deploy a Custom Application from the Workspace Catalog
 ---
 <!-- markdownlint-disable MD030 -->